mapbox/mapbox.js/API.md

 1. `string` an image format. valid options are: 'png', 'png32', 'png64', 'png128', 'png256', 'jpg70', 'jpg80', 'jpg90'

 _Returns_: the layer object

+## L.mapbox.gridLayer(id: string | url: string | tilejson: object, [options: object])

+An `L.mapbox.gridLayer` loads [UTFGrid](http://mapbox.com/developers/utfgrid/) tiles of
+interactivity into your map, which you can easily access with `L.mapbox.gridControl`.

+_Arguments_:

+The first argument is required and must be:

+* An `id` string `examples.map-foo`
+* A URL to TileJSON, like `http://a.tiles.mapbox.com/v3/examples.map-0l53fhk2.json`
+* A TileJSON object, from your own Javascript code

+_Example_:

+    // the second argument is optional
+    var layer = L.mapbox.gridLayer('examples.map-20v6611k');

+_Returns_ a `L.mapbox.gridLayer` object.

+### gridLayer.loadURL(url: string, [callback: function])

+Load tiles from a map with its tiles described by a TileJSON object at the given `url`.
+If a callback function are provided as the second argument, it's called after the request completes and the changes are applied to the layer.

+_Arguments_:

+1. `string` a map id

+_Returns_: the layer object

+### gridLayer.loadID(id: string, [callback: function])

+Load tiles from a map with the given `id` on MapBox.
+If a callback function are provided as the second argument, it's called after the request completes and the changes are applied to the layer.

+_Arguments_:

+1. `string` a map id

+_Returns_: the layer object

+### gridLayer.getTileJSON()

+Returns this layer's TileJSON object which determines its tile source, zoom bounds and other metadata.

+_Arguments_: none

+_Returns_: the TileJSON object

+### gridLayer.setTileJSON(tilejson: object)

+Set the TileJSON object that determines this layer's tile source, zoom bounds and other metadata

+_Arguments_:

+1. `object` a TileJSON object

+_Returns_: the TileJSON object

+### gridLayer.getData(latlng: LatLng, callback: function)

+Load data for a given latitude, longitude point on the map, and call the callback function with that data, if any.

+_Arguments_:

+1. `latlng` an L.LatLng object
+2. `callback` a function that is called with the grid data as an argument

+_Returns_: the L.mapbox.gridLayer object

 ## L.mapbox.markerLayer(id: string | url: string | tilejson: object, [options: object])